The-Marcy-Lab-School/8-2-1-knex/README.md

   return rows;
 }
 ```
+* In the query, the `?` act as placeholders.
+* If we pass an array of values as a second argument to `knex.raw`, we assign values for those placeholders.

-In this query, the first `?` will be replaced by the value of the `ownerName` parameter, and the second `?` will be replaced by the value of the `species` parameter.
+* In this query, the first `?` will be replaced by the value of the `ownerName` parameter, and the second `?` will be replaced by the value of the `species` parameter.

 ### Create, Update, and Delete